fledit-sh/fsfw-from-zero/start/01-tasks.md

 For example, important tasks get an own dedicated thread while other low priority objects are scheduled consecutively in another thread.

-The task abstractions have the following advantages:
+In summary, task abstractions have the following advantages:

 - Task execution can be deferred until an explicit `start` method is called
 - Same uniform API across multiple operating systems

-The goal of this task is to implement the task specified in 1 using the abstractions provided in step 1.
+### Subtasks

+ 1. Load the required interfaces:
+     - `#include "fsfw/tasks/ExecutableObjectIF"`
+     - `#include "fsfw/tasks/PeriodicTaskIF`
+     - `#include "fsfw/tasks/TaskFactory`
+ 2. For your three custom objects, implement the executable object IF provided by the framework instead of your custom interface
+ 3. Create two periodic tasks using the `TaskFactory::createPeriodicTask` function
+ 4. Add the first two of your custom exec objects to the first periodic task.
+Those tasks will be executed in the same thread consecutively
+ 5. Add the third custom exec object to the second periodic task.
+The third object gets an own thread
+ 6. Start both periodic tasks